Derek Carr: Henry Ruggs III needs to be loved right now

 “And if no one else will do it, I’ll do it,” the Las Vegas quarterback said Wednesday.

-Raiders interim coach Rich Bisaccia said it’s important to keep the focus on the fact 23-year-old Tina O. Tintor was killed Tuesday morning in a fiery crash caused by Ruggs, the 22-year-old receiver who was cut by the team Tuesday night.
+Raiders interim coach Rich Bisaccia said it’s important to keep the focus on the fact 23-year-old Tina O. Tintor was killed Tuesday morning in a fiery crash involving Ruggs, the 22-year-old receiver who was cut by the team Tuesday night.

 “We want to express our sincere condolences to the victim’s family,” Bisaccia said from a prepared statement.
 “We’re deeply saddened for everyone affected.
 Especially the victim’s family.”

-Prosecutors said Ruggs was driving at 156 mph with a blood-alcohol content twice Nevada’s legal limit before his Chevrolet Corvette slammed into the rear of Ruggs’ vehicle that burned, killing her.
+Prosecutors said Ruggs was driving at 156 mph with a blood-alcohol content twice Nevada’s legal limit before his Chevrolet Corvette slammed into the rear of Tintor’s vehicle that burned, killing her.
+Ruggs faces felony charges of driving under the influence of alcohol resulting in death and reckless driving.

 “We love Henry Ruggs, and want him to know that,” Bisaccia added.
 “It’s a terrible lapse in judgment, of the most horrific kind.
 It’s something that he will have to live with the rest of his life.
 The gravity of the situation is not lost on anyone here and we understand and respect the loss of life.”